bmw-tech/dart_apitool/README.md

 ### Release

 Your release process has to make sure that the reference is stored somehow.
-The easiest way to do that is to store a file containing the last released version next to the source code (`dart-apitool` does that).
+The easiest way to do that is to use git tags for this.
+You probably are creating tags for releases anyway so using them to get the last released version is a good idea.
 The release process can also use `dart-apitool` to make sure that the new version matches the changes it contains.

 ## Contributions